 Keep the class on their toes by having Sleepy pop out from different parts of the blanket, out the top, on the left, on the right and so on.
 Have multiple appearances such as two children with no mask together.

 Get the full set of stories for preschool and young primary school children.
 10 great stories.
 10 lesson plans with games, pre and post-story ideas, 96 flashcards covering basic vocabulary for beginners learning English, bingo, and more.
-Full details are here.
+Find out all about these ESL Stories here.